KyleBrogdon/KyleBrogdon/README.md

 - 📜 I just finished my **Bachelor of Science in Computer Science** from **Oregon State University**

-- ☁ I’m currently learning **Distributed Systems** (Cloud design fundamentals with a focus Hadoop, Mapreduce, and underlying algorithms)
+- ☁ I’m currently learning **Distributed Systems** (Cloud design fundamentals and underlying algorithms)

 - 🎖 I'm transitioning from 8 years as a **Military Pilot** for the Navy